sveinnpalsson/sourceseparation/README.md

 This repository contains code related to the paper [**Monaural Music Source Separation using a ResNet Latent Separator Network**](https://tik-old.ee.ethz.ch/file/0975eb70cb3de1985327527eccbd66e2/ICTAI__19_Monaural_Source_Separation.pdf)

-To train a source separation model, use main.py.
-It defines many parameters to control the model architecture and training.
-The default parameters will be the ones of the baseline model discussed in the paper.

 ## Output examples
 Here are some output examples using the pre-trained model provided in this repository.
 The separation output examples are hosted on https://clyp.it/